Does this test have other names?

 What is this test?

-This test measures the amount of the protein transferrin in your blood.
+This test measures the level of a hormone called progesterone in your blood.

 Why do I need this test?

 You may need this test as part of a fertility study if you are having trouble getting pregnant.
 A progesterone blood test is the best sign of ovulation.